faridddddddddd/unity-game/README.md

-# A Awesome Unity Game
+# a Awesome Unity Game
 This is a demo game for practicing unity 3d.
 If our game is undone, do not mad at us. ( We are too busy and this is our side project) But We try to make it interesting as possible.